 Write them down

 If your goals are not written down, it’s just a wish.
 People have about 35 thoughts in a minute.
 If the goals are only in your mind, they are invariably vague and uncertain in many ways.
 Help employees write down and set their goals.
 This will inherently increase the commitment level.
 Putting things on paper or into an OKR system, will clarify your expectations and provoke the whole team to take the next necessary step.
-We also have a long in-depth manual that guides you through the process of turning objectives into results with less frantic effort, check it out here – Turning Objectives into Results.

 Make them public